manishvenu/Apostle_Islands_Ice_Cover_Model_Development/README.md

 ## Contributing

 The code is originally sourced from the 2015 original project: Ji, X., Gronewold, A. D., Daher, H., & Rood, R. B. (2019).
 Modeling seasonal onset of coastal ice.
-Climatic Change, 154 (1), 125–141. doi: 10.1007/s10584-019455-02400-1
+Climatic Change, 154(1), 125–141. https://doi.org/10.1007/s10584-019-02400-1, and updated by the authors of this paper: Venumuddula, M., Kirchner, K., Chen, A., Rood, R. B., & Gronewold, A. D. (2024).
+Combining Satellite, Teleconnection, and In Situ Data to Improve Understanding of Multi‐Decadal Coastal Ice Cover Dynamics on Earth’s Largest Freshwater Lake.
+Earth and Space Science, 11(12). https://doi.org/10.1029/2024EA003845

-Major updates to the code were completed by this paper's authors: MV, AG, KK, & AC
+Major updates to the code were completed by this paper's authors: MV, AG, KK, AC, & RR

 ## Contact